Why take a home paternity test?

 We keep things simple for you when it comes to sample collection and anything related to your test.
 Samples are collected with our home sample collection kit which we will post as soon as we get your order.
 The kit contains the mouth swabs you need to quickly and collect samples in just a few basic steps.
 No professional assistance required.
 If for any reason you are unable to collect mouth swab samples, send us another type of DNA sample.
 Hair, toothbrushes and semen are just some examples of samples we can use.

-A complete list of samples is available at our discreet sample list page.
+A complete list of samples is available at our forensic sample list page.

 How does your paternity test work?